Tree Identification Cottonwood Trees Poplar Family Nature Guide

 Cottonwood vs. Sycamore: Both grow large near water, so people mix them up from a distance.
 Up close, they’re easy to separate.
 Sycamore has large, maple-shaped lobed leaves and bark that peels in jigsaw-puzzle patches of white, tan, and olive green.
 Cottonwood leaves are triangular and unlobed, and the bark furrows instead of peeling.

 Cottonwood vs. Box Elder: Box elder (Acer negundo) also grows near water and gets confused with cottonwood when young.
 The giveaway: box elder has compound leaves with 3 to 5 leaflets, while cottonwood leaves are always simple (single blade).
-Box elder also produces paired, winged seeds, not the fluffy cotton that cottonwoods are known for.
+Box elder also produces paired, winged seeds (the helicopter seeds kids toss in the air), not the fluffy cotton that cottonwoods are known for.

 Identifying trees by leaf shape is one of the most reliable methods, and the triangular cottonwood leaf is hard to confuse once you’ve seen it a few times.